 Discipleship: Responding to God’s Grace in Our Relationships

-How do we respond to God’s grace?
-One way that we respond is by extending grace to others, in our families, neighborhoods, and workplaces.
-If we are all going to live with God forever, we will also be living with each other forever.
+One way that we respond is by being gracious to others, in our families, neighborhoods, and workplaces.
+If we are going to live with God forever, we will also be living with each other forever.
 We were designed not for eternal isolation, but for living together and interacting with one another.
 Life’s greatest joys come in our relationships with other people.

 Life’s greatest hurts come from other people, too.
 So if eternal life is going to be happy, we need to learn to get along with people without hurting them.
 The essential ingredient we need is love.
 The most important commandment, Jesus said, is to love God, and the second-most-important command is, “Love your neighbor as yourself” (Mark 12:31).